dangalea/dangalea.github.io/_pages/cv.md

 Education
 ======
-* PhD in Computer Science, University of Reading, 2018-current
+* PhD in Computer Science, University of Reading, 2018-2022
-    * Supervisor: Prof. Bryan Lawrence and Dr. Julian Kunkel
+    * Supervisors: Prof. Bryan Lawrence and Dr. Julian Kunkel
     * Dissertation Title: Meteorological Data Filtering for Tropical Cyclones using Deep Learning Techniques
 * MSc in Atmosphere, Ocean and Climate, University of Reading, 2017-2018
     * Advisors: Dr. Omduth Coceal and Dr. Humphrey Lean